-This creamed spinach and mushrooms recipe is a great low carb side dish that’s a fantastic option for a weeknight meal or a holiday dinner.
-The mushrooms are seared to perfection, then smothered in a super creamy garlic spinach sauce.
-Enjoy this creamed spinach with a twist that is ready in less than 20 minutes.
+This creamed spinach and mushrooms recipe is a great low carb side dish that’s a fantastic option for a weeknight meal or a holiday dinner. he mushrooms are perfectly seared, then smothered in a rich, creamy garlic spinach sauce.
+Enjoy this unique twist on classic creamed spinach, ready in under 20 minutes!

-Creamed spinach is one of the most common side dishes in our house.
-Even my brother, a picky eater who hates fresh spinach, loves this as a side for garlic butter steak.
+Creamed spinach is one of the most popular side dishes in our house.
+Even my brother, who is a picky eater and usually avoids fresh spinach, loves this as a side for garlic butter steak.
+In my opinion, this version is even better than traditional creamed spinach because it’s packed with protein, and the mushrooms add a fantastic flavor.

-This creamed spinach recipe is one of the greatest low-carb spinach recipes you’ll ever find because of its flavor and texture.
-The first time I made this recipe, I wanted to make creamy stuffed chicken breast, but after I tasted it, I found myself eating the sauce straight from the pan.
+Try serving it with your roasted chicken or a juicy roasted turkey breast for a complete meal.
+This creamed spinach recipe is one of the best low-carb spinach recipes you’ll ever find, thanks to its rich flavor and creamy texture.
+The first time I made it, I originally planned to use it as a filling for creamy stuffed chicken breast, but after tasting it, I couldn’t resist eating the sauce straight from the pan!

 Ingredients In Creamed Spinach and Mushrooms